maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Na pewno zamknąć wszystkie portfele?</translation>

 ERR
-The translation is understandable but lacks the proper Polish structure and politeness marker often expected in confirmations.
-The direct translation "Na pewno zamknąć wszystkie portfele?" sounds clipped; it is better to use a more formal and natural structure.
+The Polish translation is incomplete and sounds unnatural.
+It should include the verb "chcesz" for a proper question.

 Correct translation:
 Czy na pewno chcesz zamknąć wszystkie portfele?